juergenweb/FrontendForms/README.md

 * notes: define a custom notes text for this question
 * description: define a custom description text for this question
 * descriptionPosition: define an individual position for the description for this question (beforeLabel, afterLabel, afterInput)
+* placeholder: define a custom placeholder text for the input field

 The array containing the questions has to be entered as the parameter inside this function: